Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 \begin{proof} Notice that $\Phi$ is not orbitally equivalent to a suspension, since there are lozenges.

-The case where one of the sequences $(\wls(\alpha_k)), (\wlu(\alpha_k)), (\wls(\tau_k)), (\wlu(\tau_k))$ has a constant subsequence (which would be equal to $\wls(\delta_0)$ in the first case), is easier to deal with than the general case.
+The case where one of the sequences $(\wls(\alpha_k)), (\wlu(\alpha_k)), (\wls(\beta_k)), (\wlu(\beta_k))$ has a constant subsequence (which would be equal to $\wls(\delta_0)$ in the first case), is easier to deal with than the general case.
 We do the more complicated case when this does not happen.
-The simpler case follows from the more general analysis.
+The simpler case is left to the reader and follows along the same lines as the general proof.
 Up to a subsequence we may assume the following facts: each of the sequences above is by pairwise distinct leaves, every element of any of these sequences intersects a foliated neighborhood of the corresponding limit orbit; and finally the sequences are monotonic in the respective leaf spaces.

-We first define a limit product set.
-The boundary of this set has $\delta_0, \delta_1$ as the only corners.
-The union of this set and its boundary will be shown to have the structure defined in the statement of the lemma.